Carvykti

 Carvykti is not recommended for women who are pregnant or for women of childbearing potential not using contraception.
 Pregnant women should be advised that there may be risks to the fetus.
 Pregnancy after this therapy should be discussed with the treating physician.

 Women will need pregnancy testing before receiving this medicine.
-You also will need to use birth control to prevent pregnancy during treatment with this medicine.
+You will also need to use birth control to prevent pregnancy during treatment with this medicine.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Breastfeeding